mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 (as in, unaffected by censoring) version of the observed variable $T$.
 In our sample we thus observe the (potentially) censored $T=\min(T^\*, C)$, as well as a censoring indicator $\delta=I(T^\*<C)$, which equals 1 if the observation has *not* been censored and 0 otherwise.
-For standard survial analysis methods to be valid under the presence of censoring, we require that $C$ is independent of $T^\*$, i.e. the parameters of the distribution of $C$ are uninformative about the parameters of the distribution of $T^\*$.
+For standard survival analysis methods to be valid under the presence of censoring, we require that $C$ is independent of $T^\*$, i.e. the parameters of the distribution of $C$ are uninformative about the parameters of the distribution of $T^\*$.